 As a graduate student, it’s important to have a mentor on your side who can give you individual guidance about your education and career path.
 Mentors can help you develop time management and communication skills, structure your research projects, and make the transition to clinical practice after graduation.
 A mentorship relationship will give you a chance to grow both as a person and as a professional.
 Check out these 8 tips for finding the perfect mentor.

 To increase your connections with potential mentors, be proactive in getting to know faculty members and other students.
 Consider volunteering to work on research projects with professors.
 You’ll gain invaluable real-world experience while also developing working relationships with faculty.

 Also consider joining a professional association so you can network with others who are studying and working in your field.
-For example, if you’re a graduate nursing student, you can join a student nursing association.
+For example, if you’re a student with a doctorate degree in nursing, you can join a student nursing association.
 You’ll gain a community of supportive professionals, and you’ll be introduced to multiple potential mentors.

 2. Seek Out People in Your Field

 When conducting your search for mentors, start by asking more seasoned students about their personal experiences with faculty members and whom they recommend.
 Then narrow the field to mentors whose interests match yours.
 Ideally, you should find a mentor whom you admire and whose career trajectory is aligned with your aspirations.
 Take the time you need to find the right person.
 It will pay off in the long run.

 3. Clarify Your Goals

 You can’t find the perfect mentor until you clarify your own educational and career goals.
 Where do you want to be in five years?
 What would you hope to gain from a mentor?
 Are you looking for an advisor, a tutor, a supporter, or a model of professional identity?
 Requesting guidance in specific areas is more effective than general requests for mentorship.
 The better you understand your educational and professional needs, the more likely you are to find the right person.